 What ever the time you have to visit these places is, you will be in the footsteps of these young soldiers who liberated a whole continent in a unique amphibious military operation.
 It is our common heritage.

-(we recommend a pick up not later than 8.30 am, entrance fee in the Mont St Michel included, meals and accommodation not included)
+(We recommend 8.30 am pick up , entrance fee in the Mont St Michel included, meals and accommodation not included)